mokka/docs/concepts/variables_and_mutability.md

 Mokka is a statically typed language.
 The type of a variable must be specified up front and will be checked at compile time.
 Our second example would still compile, since the compiler can easily determine the type of the value being bound.

-The type of a variable in Mokka always comes after a colon (`:`\):
+The type of a variable in Mokka always proceeds a colon (`:`\):

 ```
 foo: i32 = 5
 ```

-We have now chosen to represent the variable `foo` as a 32-bit signed integer.
-For the full list of data types in Mokka, please read [this article](https://github.com/mokka/docs/blob/master/concepts/data_types.md).
+We have now chosen to represent the variable `foo` as a 32-bit signed integer. [this article](https://github.com/mokka/docs/blob/master/concepts/data_types.md) describes the full list of data type in more detail.

 Mutability
 ----------

-All binding in Mokka are immutable by default (similar to `const` in other languages).
-A binding can not be reassigned, meaning the following code would not compile:
+All binding in Mokka are immutable by default.
+This means that the following code does not compile:

 ```
 x: bool = false
 x = true
 ```

-The compiler will be unhappy and spit out the following error:
+The compiler will be sad and produce the following error:

 ```
 The immutable variable `x` is first defined here: